granolaonicecream/xdpager/README.md

 ![XDPager Overview](screenshot.png)

 ## Features
-- Shows a dynamic view of workspaces and windows on each when loaded
+- Shows a dynamic view of desktops and windows on each when loaded
-- Switches workspaces via XK_Return or mouse click
+- Switch desktops
 - Search for and activate windows by their className
 - Draws UTF8 strings via Xft (e.g. for icon fonts)
+- Dynamic font resizing
+- Customizable number of grid rows, make a pager as horizontal or vertical as you want it to be

 ## Installation
 - Clone the repository